Scale invariance vs conformal invariance

 It is an extremely interesting and important problem to show if the critical phenomena of 3d Ising model shows conformal invariance.
-In $d=2$, it is long known that the critical phenomenon is described by a free Majorana fermion, which is conformal invariant.
-The direct proof of conformal invariance from the statistical model is, however, mathematically very hard.
+In $d=2$ dimension, it is long known that the critical phenomenon is described by a free Majorana fermion, which is conformal invariant.
+The direct proof of conformal invariance from the statistical model is, however, mathematically very hard \cite{Smirnov:2007pm}.

-In $d=3$, the success of the bootstrap approach \cite{Rychkov:2011et}\cite{ElShowk:2012ht} suggests that it must show conformal invariance.
+In $d=3$ dimension, the success of the bootstrap approach \cite{Rychkov:2011et}\cite{ElShowk:2012ht} suggests that it must show conformal invariance.
 How much do we know about it?
 If we assume that the critical phenomenon of the 3d Ising model has the same universality class as the Landau-Ginzburg model with $\lambda\Phi^4$ potential in $4-\epsilon$ dimension analytically continued to $\epsilon = 1$, the trace of the energy-momentum tensor is given by

 within perturbation theory (after fine-tuning $m^2 \Phi^2$ term).
 If we employ minimal subtraction scheme, $\beta(\lambda,\epsilon)$ does not depend on $\epsilon$ and we can recycle the four-dimensional computation in the minimal subtraction scheme (see e.g. \cite{ZinnJustin:2002ru} for explanations).
 As in the Banks-Zaks theory, the significant feature is there is no candidate for the virial current in perturbation theory for one-component Landau-Ginzburg model.
-Therefore, perturbative fixed point (Wilson-Fisher fixed point) is necessarily conformal invariant.\footnote{We define conformal invariance in $d=4-\epsilon$ as vanishing of the trace of the energy-momentum tensor.}
+Therefore, perturbative fixed point (Wilson-Fisher fixed point) is necessarily conformal invariant.\footnote{We define conformal invariance in $d=4-\epsilon$ dimension as vanishing of the trace of the energy-momentum tensor.}

-Unfortunately, $\epsilon$ expansion is asymptotic, and it is not obvious if there is any non-perturbative emergence of virial current (but we will have little to say about scale invariance and conformal invariance in $d=3$ in this lecture).
-Since we know that at $\epsilon =2$ the theory is conformal because it is described by a free fermion, we anticipate that there is no such a possibility, but it is extremely important to give more rigorous non-perturbative argument for it.
+Unfortunately, $\epsilon$ expansion is asymptotic, and it is not obvious if there is any non-perturbative emergence of virial current (but we will have little to say about scale invariance and conformal invariance in $d=3$ dimension in this review article except in section \ref{section9}).
+Since we know that at $\epsilon =2$ the theory is conformal because it is described by a free fermion, we anticipate that there is no such a possibility in between, but it is extremely important to give more rigorous non-perturbative argument for it.